colyseus/docs/docs/getting-started/unity3d-client.md

 `ColyseusRoom` has various events that you will want to subscribe to:

 ### OnJoin
-- Gets called after the client has successfully connected to the room
+- Gets called after the client has successfully connected to the room.

 ### OnLeave
-- Gets called after the client has been disconnected from the room
+- Gets called after the client has been disconnected from the room.
 - Has a `WebSocketCloseCode` parameter with the reason for the disconnection.
 ```csharp
 room.OnLeave += OnLeaveRoom;